minimaxir/gpt-2-fanfiction/README.md

 Experiments in creating fanfiction prompts around certain topics using GPT-2 (exact method for creating propmpts will be released eventually).

+The names of the `.txt` files indicate the keywords used to generate the fanfiction.

 ## Maintainer/Creator

 Max Woolf ([@minimaxir](https://minimaxir.com))